 When it comes to selling your home, homeowners typically do everything they can to make it as appealing as possible, whether that’s redecorating, weeding the garden, or ensuring that your house is as clean and tidy as possible when they have viewings.

 But what you may not realise is that your neighbour’s home could be having a significant impact on the value of your home.
 That impact could be worth up to £130,000.

-According to a survey carried out by Powertools2U, and reported here, the ‘kerb appeal’ of your neighbour’s home can be just as important as that of the home that’s up for sale.
+According to a survey carried out by Powertools2U, the ‘kerb appeal’ of your neighbour’s home can be just as important as that of the home that’s up for sale.
 Kerb appeal is the first impression that a potential buyer gets when they arrive at your home, and buyers are likely to look at the wider picture, not just the property they are there to view.